UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

   <img src="/img/shapeEdYbot.PNG" height="586">
   </div>
 </p><br>
 Alright, now let's turn our attention to the Properties section on the right side of the screen(right below the Shapes section where we just double clicked on our ybot file).
 Click the Node tab and then expand down the heirarchy of nodes down the Spine until it looks like the image below.
 Click the mixamorig_RightEye node and directly below in the Node Properties section rename the node to EYE and hit enter.
-(TODO-update pick with 1,2,3,4)
+(TODO-update pic with 1,2,3,4)
 <br>
 <p>
   <div align="center">